straup/recipes/recipes/meat/osso-buco.md

 Ingredients
 --

-* A chicken *for roasting and eating the night before*
+* 1 `chicken` *small to medium, for roasting and eating the night before*
-* Beef bones *for making stock*
+* 3-6 `beef bones` *for making stock*
-* Lamb shanks *the original recipe calls for veal shanks to be cut in 2" slices but lamb shanks are smaller than veal shanks and so I just ask the butcher to cut them in half or thirds, adjust to taste*
+* `lamb shanks` *the original recipe calls for veal shanks to be cut in 2" slices but lamb shanks are smaller than veal shanks and so I just ask the butcher to cut them in half or thirds, adjust to taste*
-* A bottle of dry white wine
+* `dry white wine` *just get a bottle*
-* Tomatoes *the recipe calls for three-quaters of a pound of fresh tomatoes, skinned, for two pounds of shanks but I've also used canned tomatoes and I generally just eyeball the amounts to taste; the tomatoes are there to keep the shanks company while they cook so you don't really need to be fussy about it*
+* `tomatoes` *the recipe calls for three-quaters of a pound of fresh tomatoes, skinned, for two pounds of shanks but I've also used canned tomatoes and I generally just eyeball the amounts to taste; the tomatoes are there to keep the shanks company while they cook so you don't really need to be fussy about it*
-* Fresh Italian parsley and other warm, earthy herbs to taste *I like marjoram and sage and maybe winter savory if it's in the house*
+* `fresh Italian parsley` and other warm, earthy herbs to taste *I like marjoram and sage and maybe winter savory if it's in the house*
-* Garlic
+* `garlic`
-* A lemon for zesting
+* 1 `lemon` for zesting
 * Salt and pepper and butter
-* Arborio rice
+* 1 c `arborio rice`
-* Saffron
+* `saffron`

 Equipment
 --